angeljuarez77/rails-auth-hw/README.md

 - Do a PR.

 # Bonus
-- Incorporate the birds model and check your routes in Insomnia.
+- Incorporate the Game model and check your routes in Insomnia.